-- 1. An assessment of the existing substructure and superstructure.
-The assessment should indicate whether the structure has any deficiencies that if not addressed would limit the remaining service life of the building below the typical service life of a new building.
-It is proposed for the purpose of this methodology that the service life should be set to 50 years in alignment with the Level(s) framework2. - 2.
-In the case that structural deficiencies are identified, the surveyor should recommend whether the structure can be maintained and/or strengthened to ensure that the service life of the existing structure is extended by at least 50 years.
-The surveyor must estimate and describe the remediation works that must be undertaken to extend the service life by at least 50 years and whether these works must be done prior to the refurbishment or are expected to take place during the next 50 years of the refurbished building. - 3.
-If structural deficiencies are major and remediation works are technically not possible nor economically viable or if there is a health risk associated to the refurbishment that cannot be mitigated, then the surveyor must describe this in detail within the site survey report.
-The report should describe the structural deficiencies, health risks, the technical challenges that prohibit remediation and the factors that would drive the remediation costs to unviable levels and give an approximate estimate of the remediation costs in any case unless the works are deemed technically impossible. - 4.
-When the refurbishment of the existing structure is not possible on the grounds of item 3 above, then a pre-demolition audit should be undertaken to identify any building elements that have the potential to be disassembled and reused in the new construction.
+- An assessment of the existing substructure and superstructure.
+The assessment should indicate whether the structure has any deficiencies that, if not addressed, would limit the remaining service life of the building below the typical service life of a new building.
+For this methodology, it is proposed that the service life should be set to 50 years in alignment with the Level(s) framework2. - 2.
+If structural deficiencies are identified, the surveyor should recommend whether the structure can be maintained and/or strengthened to extend the existing structure's service life by at least 50 years.
+The surveyor must estimate and describe the remediation works that must be undertaken to extend the service life by at least 50 years and whether these works must be done prior to the refurbishment or are expected to take place during the next 50 years of the refurbished building.